peak8/rhubarb-pi/KIOSK-SETUP.md

 1. Install Minimum UI Components

-    Blueberry Pi requires a Chromium browser and a minimal set of UI components to support it.
+    Rhubarb Pi requires a Chromium browser and a minimal set of UI components to support it.

     ```
     sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox